UCLALibrary/LBS/README.md

 export QDB_DB_PASSWORD="<ASK>"

 ##### Optional, for sending email
-##### Bote: the gmail smtp may not work after May 2022 when using username/password only
+##### Note: see above in this document - the gmail smtp may not work after May 2022 when using username/password only
 export QDB_SMTP_SERVER="smtp.gmail.com"
 export QDB_PORT=587
 export QDB_FROM_ADDRESS="qdb.test.ucla.@gmail.com"